abhishek-archlinux/AnimeWatch/README.md

 It is developed mainly on Arch Linux and Tested on both Arch and Ubuntu 14.04.

 #Dependencies and Installation:

 (This player is mainly written in pyqt4 and python3)

+(Arch users can directly go to Release section ,download appropriate package.
+The package can be installed using 'yaourt -U pkg_name' instead of 'sudo pacman -U pkg_name' because some dependencies are available in AUR.
+They have to install only 'jsbeautifier' using 'pip' which is optional.
+Then they can skip all other steps.
+Package can be uninstalled using 'sudo pacman -R AnimeWatch')

+#Dependencies

 python3